asiarn/ds-portfolio/customer-marketing-analytics/README.md

-# 🧠 Customer and Marketing Analytics

-**Project Type:** Predictive Modeling (Churn & Lead Conversion)
+# Churn & Lead Conversion
-**Tools:** Python, Pandas, Scikit-learn, XGBoost, Matplotlib, Seaborn
-**Author:** Raisa
-**Cohort:** Pacmann Data Science Bootcamp

----

-## 🧭 Project Overview

-This project explores customer churn and lead conversion modeling for a tech education platform.
+This project explores customer churn and lead conversion predictive modeling for a tech education platform.
 Two separate datasets are analyzed:
 - **Customer dataset** for churn analysis
 - **Marketing leads dataset** for conversion scoring